 You say your goodbyes and head back to your cosy cabin, as husband and wife.

 CREATE A MEANINGFUL

 WEDDING DAY EXPERIENCE

 IMAGINE YOUR DAY

 Lean into your heart and imagine your day.
-From the time you wake up until you go to bed, what would your ideal day look like?
+From morning, noon to night, how would you spend your ideal day?

 MAKE THE BIG DECISIONS

-The biggest decisions are typically the location/where you want to get married, the date and if you want to invite family/friends or have it just be the two of you.
+The biggest decisions are typically the location/where you want to get married, the date and if you want just the two of you or to invite family/friends.

 PLAN ALL THE DETAILS

 Plan all the things you want to experience in the day, including activities, and how long do you want to do each thing for etc.